mbastard/TargetingCustomers_DAIB/README.md

 * "utils" contains diverse libraries (e.g. utils_main for reading and preprocessing the json files)

 Files:
-* "notes.md" contains all the findings that will be discussed during our weekly meetings
+* "notes.md" contains all the goals (i.e. tasks) that have been set for the next meeting.
+This file contains also the findings that will be discussed during our weekly meetings.

 ## Data